You think you’ve got bad dreams? Consider author John F.D. Taff’s nightmares.

 Little Deaths features 19 pieces of short horror fiction; some have appeared previously in print elsewhere, others appear for the first time here.
 All of them are chilling, weird looks at the human condition from a decidedly dark perspective.

 Eraserhead, Delusions,Omega Man, Demonically possessed Forrestry, The Monster Squad, Hallucinogenic’s, Hitchcock, Pet Cemetery, Thirteen Ghosts, Schizophrenia,Evil Dead, The Simpsons House Of Whacks, Christine, She Wants Revenge.
 These were some of the thoughts that went through my mind while reading John F.D.
 Taff’s Little Deaths.
-These inklings may or may not have any validity to said work.
 The question is how do you construct a story utilizing some of the main components of these horrifying vehicles without leading the reader astray?
 The easy answer is, you don’t, you put them in a collection of short stories.

 My first introduction to the horror genre was while in the early grades of elementary school having the librarian read (very effectively I might add) In a Dark, Dark Room And Other Scary Stories By Alvin Schwartz.
-The title short story of the collection is a present from the author to be read by amateur story tellers in a way to be presented to children as a dramatic professional.
+The title short story of the collection is a gift from the author to be read by amateur story tellers in a way to be presented to children as a dramatic professional.
 The Green Ribbon is my personal favorite.
-As a boy I found it non-threatening, almost friendly.
-You have no idea what is going to happen,but you damn well knew something was about to go down.
-These types of stories are complemented nicely in Little Deaths.
+As a boy I found it non-threatening, almost friendly; as an adult it leaves you breathless.
+Like any good horror story the reader should have no idea what is going to happen,but damn well know something was about to go down, much like the stories found in Little Deaths.

 Later on I became a R.L.
-Stine fiend and for a few years read everything he released whether if it was Halloween or not.
+Stine fiend and for a few years read everything he released pre 1998 whether if it was Halloween or not.
 My pride must have initiated at that time because I was not reading for the scare potential, rather out of shear enjoyment.
-I do remember that the majority of the Goosebumps books did not ignite the same frequency of internal turmoil that Alvin Schwartz seemed to be able to do in my early childhood.
-The Water Bearer and The Mire Of Human Veins from Little Deaths had childhood horror stories written all over it.
+I do remember that the majority of the Goosebumps books did not leave me under the sheets scared but everything about them left me wanting more.
+The Water Bearer and The Mire Of Human Veins from Little Deaths had childhood horror stories written all over them.

 I would recommend Little Deaths to everyone and anyone that enjoys all aspects of horror, remember Halloween as well as a good scare is something that can always be enjoyed.